DataShades/ckanext-toolbelt/README.md

 Creates a decorator that can collect functions and return them in a dictionary.
 Originally designed for actions, auth functions, validators and helpers.

+:information_source: CKAN v2.10 has `tk.blanket` module.
+It does the same things in a bit different manner.

 Can be used as decorator.
 Call `Collector.get_collection` when you need dictionary with names of helpers mapped to helper functions